 A Will, sometimes called a Last Will and Testament, is a vital part of your estate plan.
-Your Will describes how your assets and property should be distributed after you pass away.
-Additionally, if you have young children, your Will can be used to appoint a Guardian for your children in the event that all parents are deceased.
-You can also utilize your Will to assign the role of Executor (also called a Personal Representative or Administrator) who will be in charge of carrying out your final wishes.
+Your Will describes how your financial assets, real estate, and personal property should be distributed after you pass away.
+If you have young children, your Will can also be used to appoint a Guardian to take care of your children in the event that all parents are deceased.
+Additionally, you can utilize your Will to appoint an Executor, also called a Personal Representative or Administrator.
+Your Executor will be in charge of distributing your assets according to your wishes.

 Through a separate document called a Living Will, you can provide guidance to your family and loved ones as to the end-of-life medical support you wish to receive.
 Your Living Will helps to eliminate doubt and anxiety as to your preferred end-of-life medical care.

-If you are thinking about creating a Will, I would be delighted to work with you to establish a personalized plan.
+If you are thinking about creating a Will, I would be happy to work with you to establish a personalized plan.